supergeniodelmale/SceneBreak/README.md

 ## 🗂 Format

 - Scripts are provided in `.fountain` format. 📄
-- Annotations are available in '.txt' format. 🔍
+- Annotations are available in `.txt` format. 🔍

 ## 📜 License